SirTedDanson/TrackerCMS/README.md

   ## Usage

-  - Open VSCode in root directory.
+  - Open VSCode, GitBash or your command line in root directory.
   - Type `node index.js` in the terminal to initialize the application.
   - The application main menu will appear in the terminal
   - The user can manipulate the database in any of the ways listed in the main menu